 f) re-opening plans (for whenever it happens)

-g) what new legal issues, health issues, logistics for social distancing, and crisis management are now needed
+g) legal issues, health issues, logistics for social distancing, and crisis management are now needed

 Please contact Rosalind for the ZOOM invitation

 SPRINTAX offers a new set of blog that makes for interesting reading from both the perspective of your office as well as for nonresidents themselves.
 We break down the tax implications for nonresidents who are using virtual currencies and educate them on what tax implications might follow as a result of this.

 We also have some real life scenarios included as well as quotes from Crypto organizations such as Koinly and CoinLedger!
 The piece mentions how the IRS has been liaising with crypto-exchanges for information regarding non-compliant taxpayers and over the last two years, the IRS announced it was sending letters to more than 10,000 people who potentially failed to report cryptocurrency income.

 We hope you find it helpful and would be happy to hear any feedback you have on the piece.
 We also welcome any other blog topics on nonresident tax that you think would be useful for our team to look at into the future.

 COMMUNITY COLLEGES' ROLE IN HELPING AFGHANS

 An article I recently found reminded me of the great potential that community colleges have in assisting in welcoming refugees to the U.S.